 - Find the nearest word: search the vocabulary for the word closest to the computed vector

-In our synthetic example with perfect parallelogram structure, the target vector exactly matches "queen."
+The distance of zero confirms that our synthetic embeddings exhibit perfect parallelogram structure: the computed target vector exactly matches the embedding for "queen."
 In real embeddings, there's noise, so we need to find the nearest vocabulary word.

 The 3CosAdd Method